sbkoth/sbkoth.github.io/content/services/data-architecture.md

 ---
 title: Data Architecture
 icon: Database
-description: We design and implement scalable data solutions, from warehouses to lakes
+description: Design and implementation of scalable data solutions, from warehouses to lakes
 ---

 # Data Architecture Services

-Our data architecture services focus on building robust, scalable data infrastructure that serves business needs.
-We specialize in:
+Data architecture services focused on building robust, scalable data infrastructure that serves business needs.
+Specializations include:

 - End-to-end platform governance frameworks with quality, security, and compliance controls
 - Reverse ETL pipelines that sync data from warehouses to marketing and sales tools